Janae Timmins: Marriage to Boyd Hoyland

 Producers created Janae's first romantic partnership alongside Boyd.
 Their relationship was developed fast and the two characters decide to get married.
-But their families are not happy with their engagement for various reasons.
+However their families are not happy with their engagement for various reasons.
 Writers set up the opposing relatives warring against either side.
 Boyd's father Max Hoyland (Stephen Lovatt) does not approve because of their young age.
 Marsh told an Inside Soap reporter that the engagement causes tension between the Timmins and Hoylands because Max thinks Janae is not good enough for his son.
 Janae's mother Janelle Timmins (Nell Feeney) is undecided and sometimes supports them but sometimes turns against them.
 With so much opposition the duo fear no one will attend their wedding.
 Marsh explained that Janae and Boyd do not want to risk any more problems they decide to marry in a small registry office ceremony.
 Boyd's sister Summer Hoyland (Marissa Siketa) supports her brother but she tells Max and Janelle about the wedding.
 Their relatives arrive unannounced at the wedding, Marsh described the scenes as "a lot of trouble".
 The actor believed the wedding was very low-key and filming the event felt like a normal day on set.
 The pair do not wear traditional wedding attire and Marsh did not think it made their marriage look official.